Our Promise to You:

-Bring a signed “Change of Advisor” form to the Academic Success Center with the signature of your new advisor (and department chair if you have already declared a major).
+Bring a signed Advisor Request form to the Academic Success Center with the signature of your new advisor (and department chair if you have already declared a major).
 You can use this form to add an advisor for a minor as well.

-If you are unsure who to ask to be your advisor, please contact the department, and someone can assist you with this process.
+If you are unsure who to ask to be your advisor, please contact us at ASC@unca.edu and we can assist you with this process.